JoelBender/bacpypes/doc/source/tutorial/tutorial006.rst

 starts, and then reproducing whatever situation caused the mis-behaviour.

-For longer running applications like gateways it might take some time before a scenerio is ready, in which case it is advantageous to start and stop the debugging output, without stopping the application.
+For longer running applications like gateways it might take some time before a scenario is ready, in which case it is advantageous to start and stop the debugging output, without stopping the application.

-For some debugging scenerios it is beneficial to force some values into the stack, or delete some values and see how the application performs.
+For some debugging scenarios it is beneficial to force some values into the stack, or delete some values and see how the application performs.
 For example, perhaps deleting a routing path associated with a network.